Holiday Overview

 Silversea Canada & New England Cruise includes:

-• 11 Night Silversea Cruise including drinks, meals, gratuities & excursions onboard
+- 11 Night Silversea Cruise including drinks, meals, and gratuities onboard

 Arrive in Toronto Airport and transfer to your choosen hotel.